WUSTL-CSPL/AntiFake/README.md

 ## Dependencies and Setup
 AntiFake is implemented and tested on **Python 3.7**.
-We recommend running AntiFake in a virtual environment (e.g. conda) with at least of 16GB of memory space.
+We recommend running AntiFake in a virtual environment (e.g. conda) with at least 16GB of memory space.

 The dependencies are included and can be directly installed via conda:
 ```bash